EECS150/fpga_labs_sp22/lab5/spec/spec.md

 //4.an always@(posedge clk) block to handle state assignment always @ (posedge clk) begin state <= next_state; // this is the only line that should be in this block.
-For reset, end
+For reset, see the combinational block below end

 //5.an always@(*) block to handle 1) output for each state and 2) state transition logic (both of them may also depend on input)